Ryan O'Neal: 1960–1969: Television roles

 O'Neal initially turned down a reported $3 million to star in Oliver's Story (1978), a sequel to Love Story.
 Instead he appeared in the car-chase film The Driver (1978), directed by Walter Hill, who had written The Thief Who Came to Dinner.
-This was a box office disappointment in the US but, like A Bridge Too Far, did better overseas.
+This was a box office disappointment in the U.S. but, like A Bridge Too Far, did better overseas.
 Hill later said he "was so pleased with Ryan in the movie and I was very disappointed that people didn't particularly give him any credit for what he did.
 To me, he's the best he's ever been.
 I cannot imagine another actor."
 O'Neal was meant to follow this with The Champ (1979), directed by Franco Zeffirelli, but decided to pull out after Zeffirelli refused to cast O'Neal's son Griffin opposite him.
 Instead he agreed to make Oliver's Story after all once the script was rewritten.
 However the film was a flop at the box office.

-"What I have to do now, seriously, is win a few hearts as an actor", he said in 1978.
+"What I have to do now, seriously, is win a few hearts as an actor," he said in 1978.
 "The way Cary Grant did.
 I know I've got a lot of winning to do.
 But I'm young enough.
 I'll get there..."
 Around this time, O'Neal was meant to star in The Bodyguard, from a Lawrence Kasdan script, opposite Diana Ross for director John Boorman.
 However the film fell over when Ross pulled out, and it would not be made until 1992, with Kevin Costner in O'Neal's old role.
-There was some talk he would appear in a film from Michelangelo Antonioni, Suffer or Die, but this did not eventuate.
+There was some talk he would appear in a film from Michelangelo Antonioni, Suffer or Die, but this did not happen.

 O'Neal instead played a boxer in a comedy, The Main Event, reuniting him with Streisand.
 He received a fee of $1 million plus a percentage of the profits.
 The Main Event was a sizeable hit at the box office.
-Also in 1979, he produced a documentary about a boxer he managed, The Contender.
+Also in 1979, he produced a documentary, The Contender, about a boxer he managed.

 A 1980 profile of O'Neal described him: